uprev-mrt/MrT-Meta/AddModules.md

 requires: []
 ```

-Once you have created the repo, clone the [MrT Master repo](https://bitbucket.org/uprev/uprev-mrt/src/master/), and add the new repo as a submodule using a path that makes sense under the Modules directory
+Once you have created the repo, clone the [MrT Meta repo](https://github.com/uprev-mrt/MrT-Meta), and add the new repo as a submodule using a path that makes sense under the Modules directory

 ```bash
 git submodule add <url-for-module> Modules/path/for/module